GoJS API

 The history property is a list of Transactions. commitTransaction will add the currentTransaction to the history list. rollbackTransaction will undo the changes remembered in the currentTransaction and then discard it, without changing the history.
 You can limit how many transactions are remembered in the history by setting maxHistoryLength.

 If you want to restore the diagram to the state before the latest complete transaction, call undo.
 Call redo to change the diagram to a later state.
 If after some number of undo's you start a transaction, all of the history after the current state is discarded, and a new transaction may be recorded.
-You cannot undo or redo during a transaction.
+You cannot undo or redo during a transaction, although you can rollback a nested transaction.

 Initially each Model has its own UndoManager.
 UndoManagers may be shared by multiple Models by replacing the standard Model.undoManager created by the model constructor.